 Rebecca Rusch

-Recognized as one of the top 40 women in sport by Outside and one of the 50 most influential people in American cycling, she is the only athlete to be inducted into both the Mountain Bike and Gravel Cycling Halls of Fame.
-Whether inspiring from the stage, consulting on peak performance, or advocating for mental and physical health, Rebecca brings unparalleled passion, wisdom, and grit, making her one of today’s most compelling voices in resilience and personal growth
+A bestselling author of Rusch to Glory and an in-demand keynote speaker, Rebecca inspires individuals and teams to embrace an athlete’s mindset, pursue their personal podiums, and push beyond perceived limits.
+Recognized as one of Outside’s top 40 women in sport and one of the 50 most influential people in American cycling, she is the only athlete to be inducted into both the Mountain Bike and Gravel Cycling Halls of Fame.

 Career Storyline